mesosphere/dcos-docs-site/README.md

 ## CVEs

-We're publishing CVEs here: https://docs.d2iq.com/dkp/security-updates/.
+CVEs are published here: https://docs.d2iq.com/dkp/security-updates/.
 In case you want to update them, run `make update-cves` and commit the now changed file in `assets/cves.json`.

 ## Archive old documentation